 Level 1: this is normal walking pace.
 For the average person, this would be about 3mph.

 Level 2: a little faster.
 At this speed, you start to feel warm and become more aware of your breathing.
 This would be around 3.5mph.

 After a warm up at level 1 for the given number of steps, you speed up and do your level 2 steps.
 Then you have a recovery interval at level 1, before speeding up again for the 4th interval.
 The last interval is a cool-down at level 1.

-The program starts of with a simple 4 minutess to each interval:
+The program starts of with a simple 4 minutes for each interval:

 This week, you lose 2 of the minutes walking at level 1 and gain 2 minutes walking at level 2.

-The same as in week 2 happens in week 3: there are 2 more minutes at level 2 and 2 minutes less at level 1.
+The same increase happens again in week 3: there are 2 more minutes at level 2 and 2 minutes less at level 1.

 For the final week, all level 1 intervals are 2 minutes and the level 2 intervals are 7 minutes.